Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

 In this context, we now consider the continuous time process $\{Z_n(t):0\leq t\leq 1\}$ defined by

 Recall that $u_n^{-1}(z)$ gives the asymptotic frequency of exceedances of a threshold placed at $z$ and therefore $Z_n$ is non-increasing.

 For each $n\geq 1$, $Z_n(t)$ is a random graph with values in $D((0,\infty),\R))$, which can be embedded into $F'$, as in \eqref{eq:embedding-F}.
-The process $Z_n$ will be shown to converge, in $F'$, to the process $\underline{Z}$, whose first component in $D$ is $Z_H$, which can be described by the finite dimensional distributions:
+The process $Z_n$ will be shown to converge, in $F'$, to the process $\underline{Z}$, whose first component in $D$ is $Z_H$, which can be described by the finite-dimensional distributions:

 with $0\leq t_1<t_2<\cdots<t_k\leq 1$.
 By the Kolmogorov extension theorem such a process is well defined and we call it an \emph{extremal process}, although, strictly speaking, this is a transformed version of the original extremal processes studied by Resnick \cite{R87}.
 The relation between the two is obtained through the connection between the levels $u_n(\tau)$ and the more classical linear normalising sequences $(a_n)_{n\in\N}\subset\R^+$ and $(b_n)_{n\in\N}\subset\R$ such that we can write $u_n=y/a_n+b_n$ and